 3. A date with a publisher

 Having your work read by the right people is a critical step towards publication, but standing out from the crowd can be hard.
-The jewel in the crown of the Publisher Introduction Program is the guarantee that your manuscript will be read by one of seven leading Australian publishers â€” Allen and Unwin, Pan Macmillan, Picaro Press, Random House, Scribe Publications, Text Publishing or UQP.
+The jewel in the crown of the Publisher Introduction Program is the guarantee that your manuscript will be read by one of five leading Australian publishers â€” Pan Macmillan, Random House, Scribe Publications, Text Publishing or UQP.
 Your writing mentor will support you in the process of presenting your final manuscript to the publisher for their consideration.

 4. Be part of a writing community